 Increasing the recognition of PEFC and the growth of Chain of Custody certification in both countries is one of the objectives of the initiative.
 Since it began in 2007, ambitious promotional programs have been implemented annually, combining company visits, seminars, training sessions and exhibitions, together with ongoing public relations activities.
-Through this extensive work, PEFC Chain of Custody certification in the region has risen 14 fold, from 52 in 2007 to 710 in 2013.
+Through this extensive work, PEFC Chain of Custody certification in the region has risen 15 fold, from 52 in 2007 to 790 by the end of 2013.

 Another objective is to enable PEFC sustainable forest management certification in both China and Japan.
 Given the volume of wood imported, domestic forest production and the large exportation of wood products to international markets, providing forest owners with a viable option to obtain PEFC certification is a strategic priority for the organization.

-A significant step was taken towards this goal when the China Forest Certification Council (CFCC) became a PEFC national member in 2011 and submitted the national Chinese Forest Certification Scheme (CFCS) for PEFC endorsement in September 2012.
-The endorsement process is now ongoing.
-PEFC recognition of the CFCS would lead to PEFC certified forest area in China.
+A significant step was taken towards this goal when the China Forest Certification Council (CFCC) became a PEFC national member in 2011 and achieved PEFC endorsement of the national Chinese Forest Certification Scheme (CFCS) in February 2014.

 In Japan, the Sustainable Green Ecosystem Council (SGEC) has expressed interest in pursuing PEFC membership.
 The SGEC was established in 2003 to improve Japanese forests and forestry related activities and since its creation it has achieved the certification of approximately 1 million hectares of forest.

-Market outreach is an important aspect of the our work in China, and a focus of the 2013 plan is concentrated on promoting certification within state owned and domestic companies in the country.
-Throughout the year PEFC China Initiative - the Chinese branch of the Asia Promotions Initiative - organizes and participates in a wide range of conferences and workshops, such as the Forest Certification Workshop in Beijing held in early 2013.
+Market outreach is an important aspect of our work in China, and a focus of the 2014 plan is concentrated on promoting certification within state owned and domestic companies in the country.
+Continuing on from last year PEFC China Initiative - the Chinese branch of the Asia Promotions Initiative - will organize and participate in a wide range of conferences and workshops, such as the 2013 Taiwan Sustainable Economy Forum in Taipei held in late 2013.
 Face-to-face seminars with representatives of the paper, packaging and publishing sectors are also regularly carried out, representing one of the principle methods employed to encourage companies to apply for Chain of Custody certification.

-Along with market outreach, PEFC China Initiative has been offering periodic support to CFCC during the development of the scheme and now during the PEFC endorsement process.
-For instance, the initiative has been actively providing technical advice on meeting PEFC’s requirements, translation of scheme documentation, and assisted CFCC establish the CFCC Stakeholder Forums.
-The first of these Forums – which were created as a long-term platform to facilitate interaction between Chinese stakeholders - was held in January 2013, with more planned for later in the year.
-Providing training for auditors in the country is yet another way that PEFC China Initiative looks to support CFCC and increase levels of certification.
+Along with market outreach, PEFC China Initiative also offered periodic support to CFCC during the development of the scheme, which achieved PEFC endorsement in February 2014.
+This included actively providing technical advice on meeting PEFC’s requirements, translation of scheme documentation, and assisting CFCC establish the CFCC Stakeholder Forums.
+The first of these Forums – which were created as a long-term platform to facilitate interaction between Chinese stakeholders - was held in January 2013.
+PEFC China Initiative also supported CFCC through the provision of training for auditors in the country in December 2013.

 The bi-monthly PEFC Introductory Seminars, launched in 2012, cover the basic elements and latest information on forest certification and PEFC.
 The five seminars conducted in 2012 were attended by PEFC-certified companies, prospective companies, media, government, academics and foreign embassies.
 Specific attention was given to the inclusion of companies and organizations that are not yet certified.